 A line of credit can serve as an emergency fund.
 However, this type of credit is not available to everyone.
 If you lack such credit, a credit card can help you out.
-But be careful: the interest rate on the unpaid balance of a credit card is higher than the rate on a line of credit.
+But since the interest rate on the unpaid balance of a credit card is higher than the rate on a line of credit, use it carefully and properly.

-Without a credit card, it is virtually impossible to book a flight or make a purchase online.
+Without a credit card, it is practically impossible to book a flight or make a purchase of any kind online.
 Although you can make payments through platforms like PayPal by linking them to your bank account, this payment method is not accepted everywhere.
-What’s more, not having a credit card linked to your PayPal account will limit the transactions you can make.

-If your credit card gives you points, travel discounts and other advantages, using it can be beneficial.
-However, you need to use it a fair amount before you can reap the benefits.
-You also need to avoid carrying an unpaid balance, since the interest charges can quickly cancel out the card’s advantages.
-To benefit from your card without going into unnecessary debt, you can deposit a lump sum on the card and then use it for all your purchases.
+If your credit card gives you points, travel discounts and other advantages like cashback rewards, using it can become beneficial.
+However, you have to use it a fair amount before you can reap the benefits, all while making sure you’re paying off the card regularly.
+You need to avoid carrying an unpaid balance, since the interest charges can quickly cancel out the card’s advantages.
+To better take advantage of your credit card, you can deposit a lump sum on the card and then use it for all your purchases.
+This way, you’ll accumulate bonus points and cashback rewards on eligible expenses faster, and you’ll benefit from your card’s perks without putting yourself in debt or ruining your credit.

-Keeping track of your spending is the only way to manage it effectively.
-Unfortunately, purchases are easy to forget.
-By using a credit card for all your purchases, the monthly statement becomes a valuable tool for understanding where your money goes.
+Making a budget and keeping track of your spending are sure ways to manage your money.
+When you pay in cash, it’s easier to forget your purchases.
+By using your credit card for all your purchases, you can view your expenses on your online statement, a valuable tool for understanding where your money goes.
 In addition, statements often list the type of purchases made, which you can use to easily calculate your total spending in different categories.

-When it comes to lending you money, financial institutions and other lenders consult your credit file to assess your ability to repay the loan.
-They therefore rely on your credit score.
-The better your score, the easier it will be for you to borrow, and at better rates.
-When starting out in life, we don’t have a credit file or a credit score.
-A credit card is an excellent means to build up your score and show your reliability.
-If you have a credit card and use it responsibly, you are laying the foundation for a good credit rating.
+When it comes to lending you money, financial institutions and lenders consult your credit file to assess your ability to repay the loan.
+They analyse your credit file before finalising the amount for the loan.
+The better your file, the easier it will be for you to borrow, and at better interest rates.
+If you haven’t made any large purchases or major investments yet, such as buying a house or opening a registered retirement savings plan (RRSP), then you don’t have a credit file or a credit score.
+A credit card is an excellent way to build a credit file and show your reliability.
+If you have a credit card and use it responsibly, you are laying the foundation to build a good credit rating.

-There are both good and bad ways to use credit cards.
-As Samya Namir, an Advisor – Transactional Services and Small Business at the National Bank branch located on the corner of Saint-Hubert and Beaubien, in Montreal, points out “you should never repay one card with another.
-It doesn’t make sense to replace a debt that costs you 18% by another that costs 29%!”
-Ms. Namir further advises that “sometimes it is better to get a loan rather than use a credit card.
-And if you have trouble managing your compulsive spending, leave your credit card at home.”
+There are good and bad ways to use credit cards.
+“You should never repay one card with another.
+Sometimes, it’s better to get a loan rather than use a credit card.
+And if you have trouble managing your compulsive spending, leave your credit card at home,” recommends Samya Namir, Director of Small Business at National Bank.

 Any reproduction, in whole or in part, is strictly prohibited without the prior written consent of National Bank of Canada.